vitelabs/vite-wiki/docs/api/rpc/testapi.md

 :::

 ## testapi_getTestToken
-Acquire Vite testing tokens.
-This method will send 1-1001 random VTT to the address.
+Obtain Vite test tokens.
+This method will send a random of 1-1001 test tokens to the specified address.

 - **Parameters**:
 `toAddress`: `address` - The account address to receive test tokens

 - **return**:

-1. `string`:`bigint` - The amount of test tokens that have been sent
+1. `string`:`bigint` - The actual amount of test tokens that have been sent
 2. `error`: Error message